smallcase/cdk-eks-cluster-module/README.md

 ## :clapper: Quick Start

-The quick start shows you how to create an **AWS-VPC** using this module.
+The quick start shows you how to create an **AWS-EKS** using this module.

 ### Prerequisites